Rennzie/technical-blogging/slack-bot-for-status-notifications/planning.md

 - Hacking a client side webhook with `'Content-type': 'application/x-www-form-urlencoded'` in a POST request
   - It makes it a simple request which disabled the preflight CORs check.

+## Sections

+- TL;DR
+- What are we solving and why bother
+- Webhooks for messaging a Slack channel and how not to do it from the client
+- Scaffolding a Typescript, Bolt & Express app
+- Express for Bolt
+  - a.
+Leveraging middleware to overcome the dreaded CORS
+  - b.
+Slacks web-api SDK
+- Deploying the bot to Cloud Functions (GCP)
+- Resources

 ## Notes

 - It's likely that notifications from apps to slack should be infrequent enough that the channel is not overloaded.
   - Masses of messages would be better suited for tools like Sentry, Google Analytics or other logging/analytics tools
+  - Uses cases could be in app error/bug reporting (one way comms), status notifications, internal tools
+- Considerations
+  - Authentications of client side request
+  - Better error handling